Welcome to Oklahoma’s International Bluegrass Festival! Scroll down to find links and information to help you plan your visit with us!

 - Yes indeed!
 We have festival t-shirts, hats and lots of other “wearables” available in the merchandise tent.

 - Artists will sell their CD’s, videos, etc. at a designated area inside the merchandise tent after each performance.
 Stop by and say hello to the artists and take home some of their music!

 - We have several musical instrument vendors in the merchandise tent, in case you’re looking for a nice guitar, mandolin, fiddle or other acoustic instrument.

-- We have an Auction on Friday and Saturday at 5:00 pm where you can bid on some great instruments, a special quilt commemorating OIBF’s 20th anniversary, the original artwork of this year’s poster and t-shirt art and other special items.
+- We have an Auction on Saturday at 3:15 pm where you can bid on some great instruments and other special items.
 All funds raised at the auction go towards providing youth Scholarships for music lessons, music camps, and music workshops – one of the main missions of OIBF.
-The OIBF Scholarship Fund has provided youth scholarships for fiddle, guitar, mandolin, dobro and bass for almost 20 years.
+The OIBF Scholarship Fund has provided youth scholarships for fiddle, guitar, mandolin, dobro and bass for almost 25 years.

 I have a little trouble walking / I have a wheelchair, can I get around at the festival?

 - The festival area is outdoors, but is not too large and surfaces are gravel (the entry road) and grass.
 As with most outdoor areas, the ground can be uneven so use caution.
 We have many attendees with canes and wheelchairs (both electric or manual) who have come for years.
 There are wheelchair accessible portable toilets available.